outin1337/balboa-32u4-balance/README.md

-# Balboa 32u4 Robot: PID Controller Balancing Guide
+# Balboa 32u4 Robot: PID Controller Balancing

 ## Overview
-This guide provides detailed instructions on how to set up and operate a Balboa 32u4 robot using a PID controller to achieve stable balancing for more than 10 seconds.
+This provides detailed instructions on how to set up and operate a Balboa 32u4 robot using a PID controller to achieve stable balancing for more than 10 seconds.
 The Balboa 32u4 robot is a versatile, high-performance platform suitable for advanced robotics projects.

 ## Documentation
 - **Balboa 32u4 User Guide**: A comprehensive manual is available at [Pololu's website](https://www.pololu.com/docs/0J70) and the detailed PDF version can be downloaded [here](https://www.pololu.com/docs/pdf/0J70/balboa_32u4_robot.pdf).